'data.frame': 150 obs. of 5 variables:

-Examine the structure of the iris
+Examine the structure of the iris data set.
+How many

 observations and variables are in the data set?